sap-tutorials/Tutorials/tutorials/ai-core-metrics/ai-core-metrics.md

 The variables `r` and `feature_importances` are already created in the starter code.

-After execution, this is shown in SAP AI Launchpad.
+After execution, you can see this in SAP AI Launchpad.

 !![image](img/ail/custom.png)